dancer1325/karma/docs/dev/02-making-changes.md

 After sending a pull request, other developers will review and discuss your change.
 Please address all the comments.
 Once everything is all right, one of the maintainers will merge your changes in.

-## Contributor License Agreement
-Please sign our Contributor License Agreement (CLA) before sending pull requests.
-For any code changes to be accepted, the CLA must be signed.
-It's a quick process, we promise!
-- For individuals, we have a [simple click-through form].
-- For corporations we'll need you to print, sign and one of scan+email, fax or mail [the form].

 ## Additional Resources